ruby/www.ruby-lang.org/en/news/_posts/2019-12-12-separation-of-positional-and-keyword-arguments-in-ruby-3-0.md

 # In Ruby 2.7: The Hash is automatically converted to a keyword argument
 # In Ruby 3.0: This call raises an ArgumentError
 foo(h)
-  # => demo.rb:11: warning: The last argument is used as keyword parameters; maybe ** should be added to the call
+  # => demo.rb:11: warning: Using the last argument as keyword parameters is deprecated; maybe ** should be added to the call
   #    demo.rb:2: warning: The called method `foo' is defined here
   #    42